-- As part of a treatment course including the chemotherapy drugs Adriamycin® (doxorubicin), Cytoxan® (cyclophosphamide), and either Taxol® (paclitaxel) or Taxotere® (docetaxel).
-This treatment course is known as "AC→TH"
+- As part of a treatment course including the chemotherapy drugs doxorubicin, cyclophosphamide, and either paclitaxel or docetaxel.
+This treatment course is known as "AC→TH."

-- With the chemotherapy drugs Taxotere and Paraplatin® (carboplatin).
-This treatment course is known as "TCH"
+- With the chemotherapy drugs docetaxel and carboplatin.
+This treatment course is known as "TCH."

-- Alone after treatment with multiple other therapies, including an anthracycline (Adriamycin)-based therapy (a type of chemotherapy)
+- Alone after treatment with multiple other therapies, including an anthracycline (doxorubicin)-based therapy (a type of chemotherapy).

 Metastatic Breast Cancer

-- Herceptin in combination with the chemotherapy drug Taxol® (paclitaxel) is approved for the first line treatment of Human Epidermal growth factor Receptor 2-positive (HER2+) metastatic breast cancer
+- Herceptin in combination with the chemotherapy drug paclitaxel is approved for the first line treatment of Human Epidermal growth factor Receptor 2-positive (HER2+) metastatic breast cancer.

-- Herceptin alone is approved for the treatment of HER2+ breast cancer in patients who have received 1 or more chemotherapy courses for metastatic disease
+- Herceptin alone is approved for the treatment of HER2-positive breast cancer in patients who have received one or more chemotherapy courses for metastatic disease.

 Early-stage and metastatic are different stages of cancer.
 A cancer's stage refers to how much the cancer has grown and where it has spread.
 Staging systems help describe the cancer, so that your doctor can decide what treatments will be appropriate.